-To use the macro you just created, press F2; the command form, as you previously filled it in, is displayed.
+To use the macro you just created, insert a floppy diskette that contains files into drive [f0]; then press F2.
+The command form, as you previously filled it in, is displayed.
 Press GO to execute the command.

 Changing a Function Key Macro